Refuge-Worldwide/refuge-worldwide/README.md

 ## Contributing

-We're always looking for ways to improve the performance of the site
+We're always looking for ways to improve the performance and accessibility of the site so feel free to open a PR and help out!

 ## Next.js